JeremiahKaren/35percent.github.io/_posts/2020-04-27-old-kent-rd-scheme-faces-loss-of-affordable-housing.md

 ## Peabody takes advantage

 Peabody also wants the GLA MIP adopted, because it would allow them to borrow more money for other projects.
 To quote the briefing _'Peabody have funds to deliver this scheme, but given the very large scale of the investment they are only willing to make such a commitment on the basis that they are able to secure additional funding in the future against the asset of the completed scheme'_ .
 The report says that while the Malt St scheme is _'entirely financed by Peabody from its own investment'_.
 Peabody nonetheless wants more private bank finance and needs to make more of its _'capital assets'_.
-The banks, according to the report, do not consider the affordable housing 'assets' to be _'sufficiently liquid'_.
+The banks, according to the report, do not consider the affordable housing 'assets' to be _'sufficiently liquid'_ [^5].

 ## Berkeley turns the screw